Honda Jazz interior

-Entry-level S models come with a very basic infotainment system – you get a DAB digital radio and a CD player but that’s about it.
+Entry-level Honda Jazz S cars come with a very basic infotainment system – you get a DAB digital radio and a CD player but that’s about it.
 If simplicity is what you are after, then the physical buttons make it easier to use than the more expensive touchscreen system fitted to SE versions – especially on the move.

-That said, SE models have a USB connection that allows you to access your phone’s music library through a seven-inch touchscreen.
+That said, SE cars have a USB connection that allows you to access your phone’s music library through a seven-inch touchscreen.
 Unfortunately, the display’s not quite as sharp as what you’ll find in a Skoda Fabia or Vauxhall Corsa and, despite its colourful icons, isn’t as intuitive to use.
 There aren’t any handy physical buttons to help you access key features quickly and it’s easy to get lost in its many menus.

 Another slight irritation is that you can’t get Apple CarPlay or Android Auto smartphone mirroring systems.
 This means you can’t use your phone’s navigation apps through the car’s built-in screen and you’ll have to fork out an extra £610 for the built-in Garmin satellite navigation system.
 It’s reasonably easy to punch in your destination but the map’s slightly blurry blue and white display isn’t particularly easy to read on the move.